ibexa/documentation-user/docs/site_organization/site_factory.md

     ![Site Factory icon](img/site_factory_icon.png)

     Here, you can create an entirely new site or a different language version of an already existing site.
-    First, you will select a name and predefined design for your site.
+    First, you select a name, a predefined design, and a Parent Location for your site.

     ![Create a new site step one](img/site_factory_new_site_step_1.png)